aaronlws95/phd/README.md

-# phd
+# phd 2019
-Compilation of PhD resources
+Compilation of PhD resources from 2019